OpenBeacon/OpenBeacon/README.md

 Beaconing has a high risk of abuse and the loss of user privacy should be considered throughly.
 More will be added to this section as the protocol is more fully fleshed-out.

+## Ideas for tackling privacy.

+* Requests must have an exact set of explicitly defined HTTP headers so that there is no variation between clients.
+* All servers that service OpenBeacon requests must act as proxies to other OpenBeacon servers.
+Then a server will only ever know your location or your identity, but never both at the same time.

 # Going Further
 Obviously this is from from a fully fleshed out spec, comments of all kinds are